microsoft/coyote/docs/ref/Microsoft.Coyote.Rewriting/RewritingEngine/IsAssemblyRewritten.md

 ## Return Value

-True if the assembly has been rewritten, else false.
+True if the assembly has been rewritten with the current version, else false.

 ## See Also